 People analytics, also known as HR analytics, involves collecting and analyzing people data to improve organizational decision-making.
 Software for capturing and monitoring people analytics helps you keep track of important engagement indicators, like absenteeism, employee retention and attrition.

 Creating a Culture of Employee Engagement

 Employee engagement is not something that can be forcibly instilled or attained overnight, and it is certainly not attainable through one solution.
+An effective performance review system is a good start - just 5% of HR leaders are satisfied with their current performance review system.
 Here are some statistical considerations for employers hoping to drive engagement in their organizations:

 Monitoring and Managing Engagement